Back to works

 months to handoff

 I captured a visual inventory of every component across the four products, labeled by function, variants, and usage frequency.
-Logged inconsistencies (padding, states, labels, color semantics, icons).
-That produced a single source of truth for what we actually shipped.
+I logged inconsistencies (padding, states, labels, color semantics, icons) to build a single source of truth for what had actually shipped.

 • Screenshots and catalog of all in-use components